lonsbio/bpipe-vagrant/README.md

 	git clone https://github.com/lonsbio/bpipe-vagrant.git
 	cd bpipe-vagrant

 Get the required additional binaries and place them in the `files` directory.
 See the Files section below for detail.
-Note: Java 1.6 and JarMail may require login to download.
+Note: Java 1.6 and JavaMail may require login to download.
 Groovy and Gradle can be downloaded directly.
 For example, using wget on the command line:

 	wget -P files http://dist.groovy.codehaus.org/distributions/groovy-binary-1.8.9.zip
 	wget -P files http://services.gradle.org/distributions/gradle-1.0-all.zip